MFGLib: A Library for Mean-Field Games: Brief overview of MFGLib

 \subsection{Library design}

-\texttt{MFGLib} consists of two main modules: environments and algorithms, which can be developed and extended entirely independently of one another.
+\texttt{MFGLib} consists of two core modules: environments and algorithms, which can be developed and extended entirely independently of one another.
 Target environments and algorithms can be separately imported and instantiated from their corresponding modules.
-Users can easily define their own environment by providing problem parameters.
-Then the algorithms can be deployed to solve the environment instances.
+Users may implement their own environments and algorithms, or choose from among many built-in options.
+The algorithms can then be deployed to solve the environment instance.
 The user-facing API of \texttt{MFGLib} is designed such that each aforementioned step can be performed using simple codes.

-\paragraph{Environments.} Users can easily define environments with the syntax:
+\paragraph{Environments.} Users define new environments with the syntax:

 Here \texttt{T,S,A,mu0,r\_max} are the time horizon, state space size, action space size, initial state distribution and max reward of the MFG, respectively.
 The rewards \texttt{reward\_fn} and transitions \texttt{transition\_fn} are the mappings from time (\texttt{t}) and population distribution (\texttt{L\_t}) to rewards and transitions tensors, which are callables\footnote{We allow both function and class callables here.
 But for simplicity, we focus on function implementations of transitions and rewards here.} with the following signatures: